priyasiddharth/autopoiesis-system/README.md

-# autopoiesis
+# Autopoiesis simulator

-ECE 750 Winter 2020 Artificial Life project
+This was written for my ECE 750 Winter 2020 Artificial Life project.

+Instructions for running TBA.